lbergami/Notes/DW-Fundamentals/Notes.md

   * There are two fundamentals key types: (i) *Primary* Vs *Foreign* keys; (ii) *Natural* Vs *Surrogate* keys
     * Primary Key: unique identifier for each row in a BD table.
 Could be a single column (field) or it may require more than one field
     * Foreign Key: some 'other' table primary key.
 Used to indicate logical relationship helping data integration and query performances
-    * Natural & surrogate keys: Natural keys belong to the source systems, and they travel to the DW with the rest of the data.
+    * Natural & surrogate keys: Natural keys belong to the source systems, and they travel to the DW with the rest of the data, if they exist.
 However, in DW, it is best practice to use surrogate keysas primary/foreign keys to relate data across tables.
 Surrogate keys do not have business meaning and they are generated in the DW enviroment.

 <p> <br>